High School

 • Student Council

-HOPE Academy’s high school program is designed to help the next generation of students identify and cultivate their God-given gifts so they can be launched into the world as mature, equipped Christ followers, engaging the world on its terms and transforming it through the Holy Spirit.
+HOPE Academy’s high school program is designed to partner with parents in raising the next generation of students who are given the opportunity and guidance to identify and cultivate their God-given gifts.
+Students experience more ownership in their learning with the research-based methods we implement through our curriculum, which has been developed to meet and exceed North Carolina standards and allow in-depth learning.
+HOPE Academy high school students prepare to launch into the world as mature, equipped Christ followers, engaging the world on its terms and transforming it through the Holy Spirit.

-Our program develops student’s critical thinking and problem solving skills through integrated, multidisciplinary studies that utilize inquiry and project based learning.
-High school courses are taught by subject area experts that engage students in collaborative learning experiences and develop important communication, time management and organizational skills in preparation for the high school years.
+Our Project-Based Experiential Learning program develops students’ critical thinking and problem-solving skills through integrated, multidisciplinary studies.
+High school courses are taught by subject area experts, engaging students in collaborative learning experiences and developing important communication, time management, and organizational skills to prepare for successful academics and life beyond HOPE Academy.

 PROJECT-BASED LEARNING